TheLineAnimation/playblast-plus/docs/_sources/paragraphs/interface.rst.txt

     To open this review at any point, choose this menu item.
     Playblast Plus will open the file in the default software for the extension you are opening.

     Each host stores local settings information (like UI state) in a file called `pbp_settings.json`.
-It does this per host, so it's only specfic to the artist.
+It does this per host, so it's only specific to the artist.
     It also allows the user to specify a custom executable to open the previews.
 To do this, locate the settings file in your default Maya/3dsMax user directory and enter the path to the executable.